Coral Coast, Western Australia © Tourism Australia

 Snap a selfie at the Pinnacles

-About two hours drive north of Perth you’ll find the Pinnacles, a natural phenomenon of thousands of limestone pillars scattered across Nambung National Park.
+About a two-hour drive north of Perth you’ll find the Pinnacles, a natural phenomenon of thousands of limestone pillars scattered across Nambung National Park.
 The Pinnacles were formed about 30,000 years ago and stand as high as five metres (16 feet), creating an otherworldly landscape that resembles something from a science fiction movie.
 Once you've explored the dunes, visit the park's secluded white beaches where you can swim, snorkel and surf.
 Just 20 minutes away is laid-back Cervantes, a beach town where you can eat the area's famously fresh lobster, pulled straight from the sea, in several restaurants, including the local icon, Lobster Shack.

 Snorkel or dive Ningaloo Reef

-Taste the Outback in a unique way
+Taste the outback in a unique way

-'Glamp' in an outback national park
+Glamping in an outback national park

 About a one-hour drive south of Exmouth you’ll find one of Australia’s exclusive luxury lodges, Sal Salis, hidden in the sand dunes of Cape Range National Park.
 Despite its remote location, Sal Salis offers comfortable accommodation in 16 semi-permanent ‘glamping’ (glamorous camping) tents, with three-course meals and fine wines, and beachfront access to Ningaloo Reef.
 Simply wade out and start snorkelling.
 Also expect unforgettable wildlife experiences, such as swimming with whale sharks and humpback whales, and safaris to spot Australian wildlife such as rare, black-footed rock wallabies (the smaller cousins of kangaroos), echidnas (similar to porcupines), red kangaroos, emus and many unique bird species.